SJ23 Tech Tip B02, (Updated 2020-06-28) Bob Schimmel, Mike, Randy Cook.

 2018 Drop Board Storage - Note the plywood on the right side.
 It is holding the companionway drop boards in the closed position, up tight against the inside of the locker.
 See Tech Tip B19.

-PANACHE 2019 Locker Grate - I don't often go to the bottom of this locker and while it looked OK, it was quite a job to sanitize it after all these years.
+PANACHE 2019 Locker Grate - I don't often go to the bottom of this cockpit locker and while it looked OK, it was quite a job to sanitize after all these years.
 I used Fantastic that contains bleach to clean and kill the mould.
-It takes bleach to kill mould.
-Phew those fumes are strong with you head stuck in the locker.
+Phew those fumes are strong with your head stuck in the locker.
 See Tech Tip G07 and safety notes at the bottom.
 Not again!
 So afterwards I installed vinyl interlocking grate on the bottom so wet jackets and fenders can drip dry and ventilate from beneath.
 The fibreglass will also get a chance to dry.
-The view at right is from inside the cabin looking aft through a bulkhead door I built when I opened the bottom of the locker.
+The view at right is from inside the cabin looking aft through a bulkhead door I built when I opened the bottom of the starboard locker.
 See Tech Tip B13 for similar grate used on the cockpit sole.

 CAUTION - If you remove the bottom of the factory starboard "locker", it is imperative you operate the boat with the lid closed and latched with a positive securing, over center cam latch (factory equipped or similar) as shown at right.
 In fact this applies to both locker lids.
 A typical padlock hasp is only good when the boat is unattended in the marina.
 A carabineer works out on the water because it is secure and can readily be removed without a tool.
 In addition, you MUST install a rubber seal around the lid as described in Tech Tip B15.
 I mention all this because if the boat broaches with the lid up or unlatched you have a 3 ft2 hole through which the cabin can flood.
 That's a lot of water that will fill the aft end of the hull very quickly, making it squat dangerously low in the water.
 The violent motion of the hull can knock you down or the inflow of water can push you aside so you can't reach the lid to close it in time.
 The next wave will do its dastardly deed!
 Even if you install a sealed bulkhead at the forward end of the locker and another one under the companionway, you will likely have too much weight under the cockpit to control the boat.